drewgrif/jagmkdocs/docs/documentation/homelab/gitea.md

 WantedBy=multi-user.target
 ```

+Save and exit the file (Ctrl + O, Enter, Ctrl + X).

+### Start the Gitea Service

-Save the file (Ctrl + O, then Enter) and exit (Ctrl + X).
-Now, reload the systemd daemon and start the Gitea service:
+Reload the systemd daemon and start the Gitea service:

 ```bash
 sudo systemctl daemon-reload
 sudo systemctl start gitea
 ```

-To ensure the Gitea service starts on boot, run:
+Enable Gitea to start on boot:

 ```bash
 sudo systemctl enable gitea
 ```

-## Step 4: Access the Gitea Web Interface
+## Step 4: Access Gitea Web Interface

-Open your web browser and navigate to `http://IP-address-of-your-server:3000`.
-You should see Gitea's initial configuration screen.
+Open your web browser and go to `http://<IP-address-of-your-server>:3000`.
+You will see Gitea's initial configuration screen.

-To use Gitea with a domain, set up a reverse proxy with your web server (Nginx, Apache, etc.).
-This allows you to access Gitea without needing to include a port number.
+To use Gitea with a domain, set up a reverse proxy using your preferred web server (Nginx, Apache, etc.).
+This will allow access to Gitea without specifying a port.

-During the initial configuration, use the database credentials you set up earlier and configure the general settings.
-Click ‘Install Gitea,’ and you will be redirected to Gitea’s homepage where you can log in.
+During the initial setup, use the database credentials created earlier and configure the general settings.
+Click ‘Install Gitea’ to complete the setup, and you will be redirected to the Gitea homepage where you can log in.